-Margulis is the first person I’ve seen advance the idea that repetition is music’s most basic defining quality.
+Margulis’ writing is the first place I’ve encountered the idea that repetition is music’s most basic defining quality.
 I think she’s absolutely right.

 Cultures all over the world make repetitive music.
 The ethnomusicologist Bruno Nettl at the University of Illinois counts repetitiveness among the few musical universals known to characterise music the world over.
 Hit songs on American radio often feature a chorus that plays several times, and people listen to these already repetitive songs many times.
 The musicologist David Huron at Ohio State University estimates that, during more than 90 per cent of the time spent listening to music, people are actually hearing passages that they’ve listened to before.
 The play counter in iTunes reveals just how frequently we listen to our favourite tracks.
 And if that’s not enough, tunes that get stuck in our heads seem to loop again and again.
 In short, repetition is a startlingly prevalent feature of music, real and imagined.

-Not only is repetition extraordinarily prevalent, you can make non-musical sounds musical just by repeating them.
+Not only is repetition extraordinarily prevalent, but you can make non-musical sounds musical just by repeating them.